Nutrition During Treatment for Head and Neck Cancer

 Despite your best efforts, you may not able to meet your nutritional needs by eating food and supplements.
 The side effects of the cancer and treatments may be so severe that you will require a feeding tube to supplement the food you eat.
 There are several types of tubes that can be placed and your provider will determine which is best for you.
 These tubes can be temporary or permanent.
 You will be prescribed a liquid nutrition that can be infused through the tube into your stomach either by a pump or manually.
 This liquid nutrition will replace the nutrients you are unable to eat and drink.

-Keep in mind that these diets are likely temporary.
-As you went down the list, you will go back up the list as well.
+Keep in mind that diet consistency changes are likely temporary based on your surgery and treatment.
 It is important to maintain open and honest communication with your dietitian and providers so that together you can determine the best course of action to maintain proper nutritional status through the course of your treatment.

 Bossola, M. Nutritional Intervention in Head and Neck Cancer Patients Undergoing Chemoradiotherapy: A Narrative Review.
 Nutrients.
 2015.
 7(1): 265-276.